 Work from Anywhere with Remote Business Management

 Every hardware retailer is by now aware of how popular smart home products have become.
 The Home Improvement Research Institute (HIRI) estimates the market for software and products that allow homeowners to control virtually every aspect of their home – from the heating and cooling system to security to what music will be playing when they open the door – will triple by 2022 reaching $63 billion in sales.
 Why should a business be any different?
-Remote business management, also known as remote management and monitoring (RMM), allows retailers to run their stores from just about anywhere.
+Remote business management, also known as remote monitoring and management (RMM), allows retailers to run their stores from just about anywhere.

 The same innovative technology that allows homeowners to turn on the lights and check on security before they drive home from work is available for businesses.
 Today, store owners can control inventory, adjust employee schedules, check on deliveries, create product sales and promotions, and even do the daily receipts from just about anywhere.